-The Missouri Department of Higher Education serves as a clearinghouse for postsecondary student complaints; MDHE complaint policy.
-This webpage contains information about the complaint process and includes instructions for how to file a formal complaint.
-Note that the policy provides that a student who wishes to file a complaint with the department must first exhaust all formal and informal avenues provided by the institution to resolve disputes.
+The Missouri Department of Higher Education serves as a clearinghouse for postsecondary student complaints.
+This web page, https:// dhewd.mo.gov/policies, contains information about the complaint process and includes instructions for how to file a formal complaint.

 The Higher Learning Commission, the accrediting agency for Westminster College, may be contacted at: